go-gitea/gitea/CONTRIBUTING.md

 * After your PR reviewed and merged,  and CI passed, add a tag as `git tag -s -F release.notes v$vmaj.$vmin.$`, release.notes file could be a temporory file to only include the changelog this version which you added to `CHANGELOG.md`.
 * And then push the tag as `git push origin v$vmaj.$vmin.$`.
 Drone CI will automatically created a release and upload all the compiled binary.
 (But currently it didn't add the release notes automatically.
 Maybe we should fix that.)
 * Send PR for changelog on branch `master`.
-* Send PR to https://github.com/go-gitea/blog announcing the release.
+* Send PR to [blog repository](https://github.com/go-gitea/blog) announcing the release.

 ## Copyright